Scientific Name

 How to Grow and Care

-Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of summer and fall.
+Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
-However, while the plant is evergreen, it will often have some dieback of foliage in the winter.
+However, while the plant is evergreen, it often has some dieback of foliage in the winter.

 The Ice Plant can be propagated by division, cuttings, or seeds.
-If propagating by division, it is best to divide the plants in the spring.
-Cuttings can be taken anytime in the spring, summer, or fall.
-When grown by seeds, scatter the seeds on the soil's surface and do not cover them, as they need light to germinate.
+If propagating by division, dividing the plants in the spring is best.
+Cuttings can be taken at any time in the spring, summer, or fall.
+When grown by seeds, scatter them on the soil's surface and do not cover them, as they need light to germinate.

 See more at How to Grow and Care for Delosperma.